-• The Role of Nature-Based Therapy: The page explains how immersive, nature-based therapy can be highly effective for teens with Level 1 autism, helping them improve social skills, emotional regulation, and cognitive flexibility in a calming environment.
+- Nature-Based Therapy Helping ASD Teens: This article explains how nature-based residential treatment can be very effective for teens with level 1 autism.
+It can help them improve their social skills, emotional regulation, and cognitive flexibility, all in a calming outdoor environment.

-• Benefits of Cognitive Behavioral Therapy (CBT): Parents will discover how CBT can help teens with Level 1 autism challenge rigid thought patterns, manage anxiety, and improve emotional well-being, with the support of highly qualified therapists at ThreePeaks Ascent.
+- Benefits of Cognitive Behavioral Therapy (CBT) Parents will learn how CBT can help teens who are struggling with anxiety, rigid thought patterns, and improve their overall emotional well-being with the help of highly qualified and experienced therapists at ThreePeaks Ascent.

 What is Autism Spectrum Disorder?